Job Advert: Cale Solicitors

 • Welfare cases in the Court of Protection.

-• Member of the Law Society Mental Health (Welfare) Accreditation Scheme (desirable)
+• Member of the Law Society Mental Capacity (Welfare) Accreditation Scheme (desirable)

-• Meets LAA Supervisor standards for community care (desirable for senior post)
+• Meets LAA Supervisor standards for community care (desirable)

 Qualifications